garcia/simfile/docs/source/index.rst

    >>> robotix.displaybpm is robotix['DISPLAYBPM']
    True

-Charts are stored in a list under the :attr:`.charts` attribute and function similarly to simfile objects:
+Charts are stored in a list under the :code:`.charts` attribute and function similarly to simfile objects:

    >>> len(springtime.charts)
    9